Eden xo

 Eden Wilson (née Malakouti), best known as Eden xo, is an American singer, songwriter, actress and dancer.
 Described by the BBC as a "colourful, ambitious, out-and-out pop princess," she has been compared to Gwen Stefani and early Madonna.

 Early life

 Wilson was born in Anaheim and raised in Moreno Valley, California.
 Her father immigrated from Iran to the United States during the Iranian Revolution.
 Her California-born mother ran away to Guadalajara and got married when she was 19, having two children with her first husband before returning to the US.

 As a child, Wilson wrote poems and put them to music.
-At 12 she danced with a hip-hop crew and wrote raps that she performed in English and Persian.
+At age 12, she danced with a hip-hop crew and wrote raps that she performed in English and Persian.
 She graduated from high school two years early—she said in a 2011 interview that she had a "volcanic childhood"—and emancipated herself from her parents at 16.